100. Mystery and Meaning: An Introduction to the Study of Religion.

-This course serves as a general introduction to the study of religion, with an emphasis on introducing its methodological and theoretical tools and their intellectual historical background.
-This entails exploring a selection of readings that have been and are influential in the study of religion, drawn from diverse academic disciplines.
+Why are people religious?
+This seminar explores both classic and modern interpretations of what religion is, does, and means.
+The course places emphasis on introducing basic methodological and theoretical tools for the study of religions and their intellectual historical background.
+This entails exploring a selection of readings that have been and are influential in religious studies, drawn from diverse academic disciplines.
 The course considers basic methodological approaches for understanding religion as a human construction, offers a general picture of the field of religious studies as a whole, and provides basic research skills that will develop students' abilities to do independent research.
 Offered every fall.

 Religion and science are two different ways of knowing and understanding the world that usually ask very different questions.
 Sometimes, however, the answer that one or the other discipline gives to its understanding of reality brings the two into conflict with each other.
 Nevertheless, for most of human history, the two have been able to accommodate each other quite amicably.
-In this course, we will examine the role that each discipline plays in society together with some of the points where the two have come into conflict (creation, evolution, and bioethics, for example).
-Finally, we will ask whether religion and science are reconcilable or are ultimately hostile to each other.
-Satisfies SST distribution requirement.
+In this course, we examine the role that each discipline plays in society, and some points where the two have come into conflict (creation, evolution, bioethics, for example).
+Finally, we ask whether religion and science are reconcilable or are ultimately hostile to each other.

 How does religion shape human understanding of, and participation in, ecological systems?
-This course samples widely from a range of religious traditions to come to a better understanding of the diverse ways that people have developed for interacting with animals, plants, water, and the land, and how those behaviors work in tandem with systems of knowledge and practice.
+This course samples widely from a range of religious traditions to come to a better understanding of the diverse ways that people have developed for interacting with animals, plants, water and the land, and how those behaviors work in tandem with systems of knowledge and practice.
 The class has a substantial focus on environmental ethics, and thinks hard about how different religious systems might contribute to either or both environmental degradation and solutions to environmental problems.
-Traditions sampled include Islam, Christianity, Hinduism, Daoism, Judaism, Buddhism, Native American religions, and Wicca/Neo-Paganism.
-Satisfies HUM distribution and DIV requirements.
-Also offered through Asian Studies.
+Traditions sampled may include Islam, Christianity, Hinduism, Daoism, Judaism, Buddhism, Native American religions and Wicca/ Neo-Paganism.
+Also offered as Asian Studies 105 and Environmental Studies 103.

 205. Introduction to the Hebrew Bible